 We are Jim and Angela Johnson and are enjoying the fourth year of this adventure.

 We began this journey in November 2014; both Angela and I are in our mid 50s.
 I don’t want to give you my resume, but I am a consultant who puts computer systems in hospitals (I deal mainly with the financials), and Angela taught high school English.
 She has a Master’s in Education (M.A.Ed.), and I have a Master’s in Business Administration (MBA).
 We met in the spring of 2005 and married in the summer 2006.
 At the time, she had three children, and I had three children (two married) and 1 grandchild.
 Now, we have added to that two daughters-in-law and two sons-in-law and nine more grandchildren (total of 10) with another one on the way.
 All of our kids have their own lives.
 That leaves us as emptynesters desiring the ability to be mobile for two main reasons: to travel, something we both love doing, and to visit family without having to schedule a plane trip.
 As we began, our main family units were in Illinois, Tennessee, Virginia, Georgia, Alabama, Missouri, Kentucky, and Mississippi.
-The same is true now except the son and daughter-in-law who were in Georgia are now in Alabama, and the daughter and son-in-law who were in Virginia are now in Okinawa, Japan until the end of 2019.
-(We’re making a trip in the early months of 2018 to visit the “kids” in Japan.)
+The same is true now except the son and daughter-in-law who were in Georgia are now in Tennessee, and the daughter and son-in-law who were in Virginia are now in Okinawa, Japan, until the end of 2019.
+(We made a trip in January 2018 to visit the “kids” in Japan.)